adupaix/Hist_FOB_env/README.md

 Scripts pre (to generate input locations) and post (to build maps from simulations) Ichthyop simulations

-Develop:
+develop:
 	to do: function to link rivers and basins in Post-Ichthyop